-By Kadish & Anthony Law Group posted in Closely Held Businesses on Wednesday, November 9, 2016.
+By Kadish & Associates Law Group posted in Closely Held Businesses on Wednesday, November 9, 2016.

 If you have been following our blog, you know that many responsibilities accompany the decision to start your own business.
 A business strategy that establishes procedures for hiring employees, retaining vendors and reaching customers cannot be put into motion without capital.
 For entrepreneurs lacking in the funds to realize their goals, equity partners can provide financial support to move the business beyond the planning stage.